markoneill/ssa-daemon/docs/ssa-manual-testing.md

     - [Basic Server Functionality](#basic-server-functionality)
     - [Server Socket Options](#server-socket-options)

-Tuesday, May 29th, 2019
-I started working on the manual tests excluding certification revocation (I'm going to wait to talk to Dr. Zappala about it.)
-So I'm going to continue and run the tests manually.

-To make the tests work right, we will need to create a simple server and a simple client that can do the tests.
-THe simple__test folder has a server that works right under most situations, except to test the different versions of TLS using badssl.com.
-We need to specify the port so that we can check TLS 1.0 and TLS 1.1.

-**Question** What should be the expected behavior if we try to set the MinProtocol to be higher than something we connect?
-Should it fail or should it be able to connect?
-The paper and the config file are different (TLS VERSION in paper VS MinProtocol in config file)

 ## TODOs
 1. If the SSA gets a wrong path to the cert file during setsockopt with the option TLS_CERTIFICATE_CHAIN, it gets a segfault, not an error